 Jeff Koons is a quintessential neo-pop artist.
-It is not surprising, therefore, to find artworks made by this legendary contemporary artist fashioned from random trinkets that you would find at a neighborhood yard sale.
+Therefore, it is not surprising to find artworks made by this legendary contemporary artist fashioned from random trinkets that you would find at a neighborhood yard sale.
 The components used to create his pieces may not be considered fine art or sophisticated by any means.

 “Art has this ability to allow you to connect back through history in the same way that biology does.
 I’m always looking for source material.” – Jeff Koons